2023-10-23 21:35:07

 However, already in 2019 and his theory refuted researchers from the Ludwig Maximilian University of Munich.

-Disputes about the reliability of the “marshmallow experiment” are still ongoing.
+Disputes regarding the reliability of the “marshmallow experiment” are still ongoing.
 But without focusing on the magical power of self-control, which necessarily leads to success, Michel’s research at one time significantly influenced other scientific research in the field of child psychology.

 Photo: Josie Garner/Shutterstock/Fotodom